 Breast implant surgery is the least difficult of the aesthetic breast surgery procedures.
 Many patients report a shorter operative, as well as recuperative time, and physicians generally observe less stress and trauma to the body as a result of this procedure.
 Over 2 million women have chosen to have breast implants and have been very happy with the results.

 Types of Breast Implants

-Generally Dr. Schusterman use two types of breast implants, prefilled with silicone or inflatable with saline.
+Generally Dr. Schusterman uses two types of breast implants: pre-filled with silicone or inflatable with saline.

 2) Inflatable Breast Implants